 I use this in both my kitchen and the bathroom.
-It is safe for my little guy, cleans well with a bit of effort, no harsh smells and costs pennies to make because it is literally made from leftovers!
+It is safe for my little guy, cleans well with a bit of effort, has no harsh smells, and costs pennies to make because it is literally made from leftovers!

 Some people only use lemon peels in their Lemon Vinegar, I do not.
 I use lemon juice as an ingredient in other cleaning products, 1/2 lemons and salt help clean my kitchen sink so I am not fussed about using the whole rinds after juicing.
+This is a great way to use your leftover lemon rinds after a delicious Pancake Breakfast or making a Lemon Vinaigrette.
 Plus it saves a step!
 I do suggest you thoroughly strain your solution to ensure you won’t block any spray bottles though.

 You can also use your lemon vinegar in other cleaning products.
 I have a great cleaner that I use on my stove stop that has my lemon vinegar in it as well.
 Window cleaner, furniture polish, cutting board cleaner …so many uses.

-Remember this is acidic so be careful around fabrics, carpets and so on.
+Remember this is acidic so be careful around materials sensitive to acid like carpets.

 Cleaning: Lemon Vinegar